MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

   Verify your employee's records in the Payroll Employee Tax Maintenance window (Cards \>\> Payroll \>\> Tax).
 Check to see if any additional amounts have been entered in the Additional Withholding and Estimated Withholding fields.

   1. Open the Deduction Setup window.
 (Dynamics GP menu \>\> Tools \>\>  Setup \>\> Payroll \>\> Deduction.
 Verify that all deductions are marked as TSA are marked correctly.
-  2. Be sure that the pay frequency of the employee's pay codes matches the pay period of your company.
+  2. Make sure that the pay frequency of the employee's pay codes matches the pay period of your company.

     For example, if you pay your employees semimonthly, the pay frequency for the employee's pay code, deduction, and benefit should also be semimonthly.
 For additional information, search the [Microsoft Dynamics Knowledge Base](https://mbs.microsoft.com/knowledgebase/search.aspx).
 See the Dynamics GP Support and Service blog "How to Verify Dynamics GP is Calculating Payroll Taxes Correctly."

 - What will happen if I have deductions and/or benefits set to print in the same box on the W-2 statement with the same label?